 For all false positives, add exceptions (also called white-listing specific content).
 Think your exceptions through so you don’t give a blanket white list allowing unwanted content.

 8. Rinse & repeat:

 Once you have added new exceptions run your data through again to quality check your updated filter.
-Repeat step 6-8 as many times as you have to in order to reach your target quality rate.
+Repeat step 6-8 as many times as you have to to reach your target quality rate.
 At Besedo we aim at 95% accuracy as a minimum and for most of our filters we reach higher.

 If you are not 100% certain that all ads matched by the refusal filter should be refused, then you should send matches for manual review instead.
 Otherwise, you run the risk of ruining your user experience.

-If you follow Kevin’s 8 steps you should be well equipped to create your own accurate filters.
-If you want to improve your abilities in filter management even further, we offer training sessions where our expert filter managers will teach you all about regular expressions and rules crafting through step by step guides and exercises.
+If you follow Kevin’s 8 steps you should be well-equipped to create your own accurate filters.
+If you want to improve your abilities in filter management even further, we offer training sessions where our expert filter managers will teach you all about regular expressions and rules crafting through step-by-step guides and exercises.

 The Job Scams Epidemic

 Learn more about how hackers use brands to harvest personal details.
 We share how you can fight back using content moderation on your job board.